Pacific-Northwest-University/virtualmicroscope/PNWU_SlideBox/ReadMe.txt

 The files in this directory comprise the Slide Box portion of the PNWU Virtual Microscope.
 Currently, the SlideBox portion of the Virtual Micrsocope consists of 9 files: one HTML file, one style sheet, six javascript files and one PHP file.
 These files should be kept together in one directory on the server.
+The version of SlideBox in this directory is version 2.00 (SldBox3), November 2020.